 For most medical devices and IVDs, the application of the CE marking must first be approved by a notified body.
 A notified body is a private organisation that is designated and registered by the competent authorities of the member states.
 In Belgium, notified bodies are designated by the FAMHP.
 Before being designated, the body must meet certain requirements regarding knowledge, experience, independence and resources to perform conformity assessments.

-Once the manufacturer has been certified by a notified body, they may apply CE marking to the packaging and on the device, followed by four numbers that refer to the notified body.
-On the website of the European Commission you can see the institutions consistent with these four numbers.
+Once the manufacturer has been certified by a notified body, they may apply CE marking to the packaging, on the device and in the instructions for use, followed by four numbers that refer to the notified body.
+On the website of the European Commission you can find which notified body corresponds to these four numbers.

-For medical devices of class I and some IVDs, the manufacturer is the only body responsible for the quality, safety and efficacy of the product.
-The product is marketed using a notification to the FAMHP and by a self-certification that is recognizable by the CE-marking without four digit code.
+For some medical devices and IVDs that belong to the lowest risk classes, no prior notified body approval is needed for CE marking.
+This applies to class I medical devices of and class A IVDs.
+The manufacturer is the only body responsible for the quality, safety and efficacy of the product.
+The device is placed on the market by a self-certification by the manufacturer.
+These devices are thus recognizable by the CE-marking without the four digit code of a notified body.

 An exception to this are medical devices in class I which are placed on the market in sterile condition, have a measuring function or are reusable surgical instruments and also IVDs of class A that are sterile.
 In those cases, the notified body must check the following aspects:

 - the aspects relating to establishing, securing and maintaining sterile conditinos for class I sterile medical devices and class A sterile IVDs;

 - the aspects relatinf to the conformity of the devices with the metrological for devices which have a measuring function;

 - the aspects relating to the reuse of the device, in particular cleaning, disinfection, sterilisation, maintenance and functional testing and the related instructions for use for reusable surigcal instruments.